Guide To Classes

 Our teenage class is for students aged 13 to 18 and is taught in term time, and the Sunday restorative/pranayama class is held twice monthly on dates publicised on the website.

-Two therapy classes each week cater for students who need a tailored approach and individual attention to address more serious injuries or conditions.
+Three therapy classes each week cater for students who need a tailored approach and individual attention to address more serious injuries or conditions.
 These sessions are designed to help students back into regular classes as soon as possible, rather than as a long-term alternative.
 Places are limited and students are assessed for suitability before joining the classes.
 The post therapy class offers a half-way house for people returning to regular classes after therapy or who prefer the slower approach this class offers.

 List Of Class Types